solo-io/platform-portal-backstage-plugin-backend/plugins/platform-portal-backstage-plugin-backend/README.md

 2. Update your backend plugin in `packages/backend/src/index.ts` with the following code.
 The parts that you will need to update should similar to what is described in the Backstage docs [here](https://backstage.io/docs/features/software-catalog/external-integrations/#new-backend-system).
 The lines to create the backend variable and start the backend should already exist, and are included here as a frame of reference.

+> [!TIP]
+> Users can also transform the Entity that is added to the catalog by defining an `entityTransformation` function, like the one that is outlined in the commented out code below.

 ```ts
 // ...
 // -> 1.
 Add the imports in.